 Sec.
 99. "Karst terrains" terrain" means an area where karst topography, with its including the characteristic surface and subterranean features, is has developed as the result of dissolution of limestone, dolomite, or other soluble rock.
-Characteristic physiographic features present to in karst terrains include any of the following:
+Characteristic physiographic features present to in karst terrains or characteristics of karst terrains include any of the following: